 We expected better from you Netflix.

-You can learn more about baby pottying by buying my new multimedia eGuide.
+You can learn more about baby pottying by downloading my book.